aldo-manco-jr/shak-frontend-angular/README.md

 # Build Your Own SHAK

-## Installation & Configuration MongoDB
+## Installation & Configuration of MongoDB

 Download the MongoDB Community .msi installer from the following link: